Where is Claude Makelele now?

 During his illustrious career he was capped 71 times by France and domestically won league titles in three different countries as well as the UEFA Champions League with Real Madrid.

-He also won a World Cup runners-up medal in 2006 when his national team lost to Italy in the final.
+He also won a World Cup runners-up medal in 2006 when the France national side lost to Italy in the final.

 After a year out of the game, Makelele got his first coaching role when he joined Paris St Germain as assistant coach to his former Chelsea boss Carlo Ancelotti.

-In their first season together at PSG they won the Ligue One title, ending a 19 year wait.
+In their first season together at PSG they won the Ligue One title which ended a 19 year wait for the Paris side.

 Following his successful spell as part of the PSG coaching staff, Makelele was appointed as head coach of French side Bastia in May 2014.